lsst-tstn/tstn-024/index.rst

 This evolves further as one considers what tooling and knowledge is required for development of the system, however, all of the above users and usages require those interactive tools.

 The breadth of the observatory control system allows users to perform both these routine and customized tasks via three main interactive components: the :ref:`LSST Observing Visualization Environment (LOVE)<LOVE>`, :ref:`ScriptQueue <Script-Queue>` and :ref:`Jupyter notebooks <Jupyter-notebooks>`.
-This document begins with a high-level overview of the systems, including references to more detailed documentation on their operation.
+This document begins with a high-level overview of the systems and explore how users can take advantage of their features to accomplish different types of tasks

-In sections X and Y, will review each of these components an explore how users can take advantage of their features to accomplish different types of tasks and contribute to the observatory control system.
+References to more detailed documentation regarding their operation are linked throughout..

 Then, to assist in defining the expectations and knowledge levels associated with the multiple complexities associated with all of the required tasks that must be performed by the OCS, we've identified three main actors and their expected roles and ability levels associated their interactions with the control system.
 The identified actors are: 1) Observing Specialists, 2) Commissioning Scientists, 3) Software Developers.
 In reality, we expect (and need) several people to have significant overlap between these roles.